 Smoothies – Now that we are slowly getting into the warmer weather, I like starting my day with a refreshing and nourishing smoothie.
 Many of the store bought, pre-packaged smoothies can have a lot of sugar in them, so making your own is the best route.
 I start with water as a base, add in some veggies — usually spinach and cucumber, then fruit for sweetness — berries or an apple, half an avocado for some good fat and creaminess, and then maybe some chia, flax or hemp for some added protein.
 Give it a good whiz in the blender and you’ve got enough for breakfast and then a mid-morning snack.

-Yogurt – I so wish I could stomach yogurt because of it’s incredible probiotic properties and benefits, but my taste buds just can’t seem to adapt.
-If you enjoy yogurt, I recommend a full-fat, plain, organic version with only two ingredients – milk of some sort and bacterial cultures.
+Yogurt – I recommend a full-fat, plain, organic version with only two ingredients – milk of some sort and bacterial cultures.
 Many Greek yogurts have cornstarch and thickeners added to give them that nice consistency so be aware.
 Throw in some seeds, nuts, a sprinkle of cinnamon, fresh berries and you have yourself a well-balanced, nutrient-dense, gut-healing meal.

 Fresh Fruit – Is always a quick and easy option for breakfast.
 While whole fruit contains a lot of beneficial vitamins, minerals and fibre, it also has a lot of natural sugar called fructose.
 So it’s best to eat your fruit with some other foods to slow the absorption of fructose into the blood stream.
 Try a big bowl of fruit salad tossed with seeds, nuts, shredded coconut and a sprinkle of cinnamon, maybe a dollop of good quality, sugar-free, full-fat yogurt.
 Organic peanut or almond butter is great spread on a sliced banana, apple or pear.

 Try these healthy breakfast alternatives and see the difference they make.
-Be aware of your energy levels, moods, and notice if you feel more balanced throughout the day.
-Enjoy!
+Take notice of your energy levels and mood to see if you feel more balanced throughout the day.